NewcastleRSE-Training/networking-intro/episodes/configure_device.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+_By the end of this episode you will be able to..._

 - Explain how to use markdown with The Carpentries Workbench
 - Demonstrate how to include pieces of code, figures, and nested challenge blocks